 Jackelin Slack, PR & Marketing Director

 Jackelin graduated from the University of Florida with a bachelor's degree in advertising.
 After working for two South Florida ad agencies and for The Sun-Sentinel Newspaper, she followed the calling of the Utah mountains and headed west.
 In Salt Lake she continued to work in the marketing and public relations field, this time for the Newspaper Agency Corporation and subsequently, at First Security Bank.
-All the while, Jackelin pursued her passion for photography by shooting contantly and taking a photography class at every opportunity.
+All the while, Jackelin pursued her passion for photography in her spare time.

 Now with an established photography business of her own, Jackelin Slack Photography, Jackelin divides her time as PR and Marketing Director for Art Access, freelance photographer, and volunteer photographer for the local non-profit organization, Heal Courageously.
 As for her role at Art Access, Jackelin couldn't be happier that she gets to have the best of both worlds, career-wise.
 It thrills her more than anything that she gets to combine her love of art with her background in PR and marketing to promote an organization that offers so much to the local community.

 Erin Call, Finance Director

 Erin previously worked as the controller at the Salt Lake Art Center and is amply qualified to manage the fiscal aspects of our organization.
 Erin attended both Brigham Young University and the University of Utah and majored in fine arts with an emphasis in painting.

-In addition, she has over 20 years accounting experience in a variety of industries and is excited to join the staff of another growing not-for-profit.
+In addition, she has over 20 years accounting experience in a variety of industriest.

 Erin has lived along the Wasatch Front her entire life, currently residing in downtown Salt Lake City with her husband and young daughter.
 She loves the arts in general and has a particular fondness for the visual arts.